Header

 Our header is a pretty basic one.
 Your headers on the other hand, might have more features in its design.
 Here are the few things you can do to improve your headers;

-• Ask for a few boolean props to toggle visibility of search input, the 3 buttons on the right side etc.
+prop to modify the layout of the header links. - Ask for a few boolean props to toggle visibility of search input, the 3 buttons on the right side etc.

-• Create a Custom Data combining an Image with Link List to allow displaying an image for a major link.
+- Create a Custom Data combining an Image with Link List to allow displaying an image for a major link.
 For example, if the merchant is selling computer parts, he/she might want to display an image for each major category of links.

-• Ask for a Product List prop with Search type to render the search results directly in the header, instead of navigating to the search page.
+type to render the search results directly in the header, instead of navigating to the search page.